Kodava people: Hockey

 Kodavas have a long history of association with the game of field hockey.
 The district of Kodagu is considered as the cradle of Indian hockey.

 More than 50 Kodavas have represented India in international hockey tournaments, M. P. Ganesh, M.M Somaiah, B. K. Subramani, A. B. Subbaiah, K. M. Chengappa, .K.
-K. Poonacha, C. S. Poonacha, Jagadish Ponnappa, M.A.Bopanna, Len Ayyappa, Amar Aiyamma to name a few, out of whom 7 have also participated in the Olympics.
+K. Poonacha, C. S. Poonacha, Jagadish Ponnappa, M. A. Bopanna, Len Aiyyappa, Amar Aiyamma, Arjun Halappa to name a few, out of whom 7 have also participated in the Olympics.

 The passion for hockey in Kodagu is so much that teams representing more than each of 200 families participate in an annual Kodava Hockey Festival.
 This festival is recognised as one of the largest field hockey tournaments in the world and has been referred to the Guinness Book of Records.
 However it has already found a mention in the Limca Book of Records, which is an Indian variant of the Guinness Book.

 Other Sports

-Kodavas have also been known in other individual sport events as well especially in athletics; Ashwini Nachappa, National Champion in Athletics, Olympian and Arjuna Awardee, Rohan Bopanna, National Tennis Champion, Joshna Chinappa, Ace squash player, Jagat and Anita Nanjappa, motor racing champions, C.C.
-Machaiah, (Chenanda Machiah) National boxing Champion, Olympian and Arjuna Awardee, Reeth Abraham (née Devaiah; of Kodava parentage), National Athletics Champion, Arjuna Awardee and Olympian, Arjun Devaiah, National Athlete and Arjuna Award winner, Pramila Aiyappa (née Ganapathy), National Champion in Athletics and Olympian, P G Chengappa, Former National Badminton Player, M R Poovamma (Maachettira Poovamma), National Champion in Athletics and Olympian and Ashwini Ponnappa, national badminton player.
+Kodavas have also been known in other individual sport events as well especially in athletics; Ashwini Nachappa, national champion in athletics, Olympian and Arjuna Awardee, Rohan Bopanna, national tennis champion, Joshna Chinappa, squash player, Jagat and Anita Nanjappa, motor racing champions, C.C.
+Machaiah, (Chenanda Machiah) national boxing champion, Olympian and Arjuna Awardee, Reeth Abraham (née Devaiah; of Kodava parentage), national athletics champion, Arjuna Awardee and Olympian, Arjun Devaiah, national athlete and Arjuna Award winner, Pramila Aiyappa (née Ganapathy), national champion in athletics and Olympian, P G Chengappa, former national badminton player, M R Poovamma (Maachettira Poovamma), national champion in athletics and Olympian and Ashwini Ponnappa, national badminton player.
 Of late Kodavas have begun to distinguish themselves in cricket.
-Robin Uthappa, K. P. Appanna, N. C. Aiyappa, K C Cariappa and Shyam Ponnappa have represented Karnataka state in national tournaments, like the Ranji trophy, and Bangalore city in the Indian Premier League.
+Robin Uthappa, K. P. Appanna, N. C. Aiyappa, K. C. Cariappa and Shyam Ponnappa have represented Karnataka state in national tournaments, like the Ranji trophy, and Bangalore city in the Indian Premier League.
 Among them, Robin Uthappa went on to play for Indian National Cricket Team, as well.